 (3) Twenty-five dollars per ton on the total actual emissions of each such regulated pollutant in calendar year 1995, and each subsequent calendar year, to be collected no sooner than the fifteenth day of April of the year next succeeding the calendar year in which the emissions occurred.

 The fees levied under this division do not apply to that portion of the emissions of a regulated pollutant at a facility that exceed four thousand tons during a calendar year.

+(4) In addition to the above fees, starting on October 1, 2025, each Title V facility shall pay an annual fee of five thousand dollars.

 (C)(1) The fees assessed under division (B) of this section are for the purpose of providing funding for the Title V permit program.